inveniosoftware/invenio-cli/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+Additional documentation can be found in the Invenio `maintainers guide <https://inveniordm.docs.cern.ch/maintenance/newcomers/#tools>`_.

 Types of Contributions
 ----------------------